FAQs

 Who may play softball with WBRSA?

 All girls ages 4-16, regardless of experience, are encouraged to come play softball with WBRSA.
+See the chart below for the most up to date Age Chart for the Season based on USSSA governing body.

 How are your age groups divided?